Are you an AWS user looking to implement a more efficient data-tracking solution in your business database? Study Change Data Capture in AWS.

 CDC is implemented as a SQL Server feature, and as such, it is available in all editions of SQL Server.
 However, in order to use CDC, you must have a SQL Server Enterprise Edition license.

-Also, it’s implemented using what are known as change data capture jobs.
+Also, it’s implemented using what is known as change data capture jobs.
 These jobs are responsible for reading CDC logs and making the data available to other applications.

 change data capture in AWS S3